top of page

 These resources are designed to support families early, before difficulties become entrenched.

-12-week Social Media & Digital Regulation Course
+12-Week Social Media & Digital Regulation Course

 For families who need more structured support, Prior Mindset offers a 12-week course for parents, children, and young people.
+The course integrates:

 • CBT-informed strategies